bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CatenaryWireMechanicalTension_0HRZQj5qfBq8R25pah_SVN/Documentation.md

-The tensile force that catenary wire takes.
+Nominal tensile force that catenary wire can support.